 Loose Double Buns

 If you’re wondering if you can pull off double buns, yes you can (even if you’re not at a music festival or dressing up as Princess Leia).
 They aren’t reserved only for adorable second-graders (just look at the gorgeous lady above!).
-Just make sure your buns are loose; your hair tie, preferably silk or satin, isn’t too tight; and to alternate where your buns sit on your head from day to day to give sections of your scalp a well-deserved break.
+Just make sure your buns are loose; your favorite hair tie, preferably made of organic cotton or satin, isn’t too tight; and to alternate where your buns sit on your head from day to day to give sections of your scalp a well-deserved break.

 Braids can add a fun, youthful appearance to any face shape.
 Simply part your hair whichever way you like and start braiding your hair, gently and not tightly.
 After you’re done, tie the end and rustle your scalp with your fingers to loosen things up.
 This safe style is perfect for the gym, having brunch with friends, or just lounging around -- but really, anywhere!